Tips on Improving Your FICO Score for Home Buying

-Raise your FICO score to buy a home in Dublin with Provident Realty Group as your REALTOR - 9259999531
+Raise your FICO score to buy a house in Dublin with Provident Realty Group as your real estate professional - 9259999531

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in deciding your FICO score are:
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop by hundreds of points because of job loss, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in summing up your FICO score are:

 • Credit Inquiries — How many times has your credit history been accessed by someone other than you?